rails/rails/guides/source/layouts_and_rendering.md

 |                     | 510              | :not_extended                    |
 |                     | 511              | :network_authentication_required |

 NOTE:  If you try to render content along with a non-content status code (100-199, 204, 205 or 304), it will be dropped from the response.

 ##### The `:formats` Option

-Rails uses the format specified in request (or `:html` by default).
-You can change this adding the `:formats` option with a symbol or an array:
+Rails uses the format specified in the request (or `:html` by default).
+You can change this passing the `:formats` option with a symbol or an array:

 ```ruby
 render formats: :xml